mjosaarinen/hqc-py/README.md

 of [HQC implementation](https://gitlab.com/pqc-hqc/hqc/) v5.0.0.

-Here are the actual public key, secret key, ciphertext, and shared secret sizes in bytes (_matches the reference implementation but for some reason, not the ciphertext size in Table 7 in the current documentation._)
+Here are the actual public key, secret key, ciphertext, and shared secret sizes in bytes.
 One can, of course, expand the secret key from a shorter seed.

 | Variant |  PK  |  SK  |   CT  | SS |
 |---------|------|------|-------|----|